zhangyaoxing/x-ray/README.md

 # x-ray
-This project aims to build a tool to run health check against MongoDB clusters.
+This project aims to create tools for MongoDB analysis and diagnostics.

 ## 1 Compatibility Matrix
 |  Replica Set  | Sharded Cluster | Standalone |